Culture of Melbourne: Shopping

 Shopping or "retail therapy" has been a big part of Melbourne's way of life since the late 19th century, when "doing the Block" was a sign of prestige.
-Today, the city is home to some of Australia's best shopping strips, such as the famous Chapel Street which stretches many blocks through South Yarra and Prahran, while heritage arcades such as the Block and the Royal Arcade and the CBD's myriad lanes.
+Today, the city is home to shopping strips, such as the famous Chapel Street which stretches many blocks through South Yarra and Prahran, while heritage arcades such as the Block and the Royal Arcade and the CBD's myriad lanes.

 Chadstone Shopping Centre, currently claimed to be the largest shopping centre in the southern hemisphere, markets itself as the "Fashion Capital".
 Strip shopping localities include Toorak Village, known for its exclusiveness, and Bridge Road in Richmond, known for its extensive factory outlets.
 Also there are major shopping centres throughout metropolitan Melbourne such as Westfield Airport West, Westfield Southland, Westfield Doncaster and Westfield Knox.

 Melbourne is home to a number of prominent permanent food and craft markets, the largest and most prominent of which is the Victorian-era Queen Victoria Market in the central city.
 This market contains both indoor and outdoor sections, with the city's largest food and deli selection.
 Other large inner-city Victorian-era markets include the food and produce-oriented South Melbourne Market and Prahran Market.
 There are a number of other permanent and weekly markets held across the suburbs, including the boutique craft Rose Street Market and vintage clothing markets in Fitzroy, local food markets like Preston Market in Melbourne's north and Dandenong Market in the outer east, and weekly food and fashion markets.